enspirit/yourbackendisbroken.dev/pages/tuto-steps/step-1/index.md

 That's because `webspicy` is a *test* framework, that checks whether a web service meets a *specification*.
-Here it used a default specification, that you can see with the `--debug`
+Here it used a default specification that you can see with the `--debug`
 flag:

 ```bash